 To provide an additional layer of safety to the ongoing public health and preventive efforts, Teachers College, Columbia University requires an initial single COVID-19 PCR diagnostic test (nasal swab) of all faculty, staff, and students who are returning to campus per NYS COVID-19 Guidance for Higher Education.
-For those staff who have been consistently working on campus prior to August 1st, testing is not required.
+Testing is not required for essential staff who have been consistently working on campus prior to August 1st.

 The goal of initial testing for individuals returning to campus is to estimate the prevalence of infection among those individuals.
 Initial testing helps us compare the prevalence among those newly returning to campus to overall prevalence in NYC, in order to ensure all individuals accessing campus have not recently tested positive for the coronavirus (COVID-19).
 Teachers College will also continue to evaluate and adjust our testing strategy going forward, beyond the initial requirement as part of our first reopening plan.

 It is important to keep in mind that, in addition to testing, health measures to prevent spread of the virus such as face coverings, physical distancing, hand hygiene, and other non-pharmaceutical interventions have been shown to be effective in prevention of transmission of the virus, from both symptomatic and asymptomatic individuals.
 These actions are the most important preventive measures our community can take, and more information about the measures that all individuals entering campus are required to comply with can be found here: